-All University of Chicago students are expected to uphold the highest standards of academic integrity and honesty.
+All students are expected to uphold the highest standards of academic integrity and honesty.
 Among other things, this means that students shall not represent another's work as their own, use un-allowed materials during exams, or otherwise gain unfair academic advantage.